 When it comes to content marketing, it’s very crucial for a business to find its sweet spot.
 Not in a specific topic or format per se, but in the way you deliver your ideas and engage with your audience.
 How Brand A delivers its message won’t work for Brand B, and if Brand B tries to emulate Brand A there’s always the risk of people catching on and immediately calling Brand B out.

 More than creativity, people appreciate originality.
 They don’t want something that’s been done a million times before.
-Find out how you best deliver your content and work on defining it.
+Find out how you best deliver your content, whether they’re blog posts or something else, and work on defining it.

 5. Take risks.